-Dermaplaning Salinas and Monterey, CA
+Dermaplaning Salinas, CA

 Dermaplaning is designed to exfoliate the skin of the face.
 A scalpel is used to gently scrape of the top layer of the skin cells.
 This layer of skin is the buildup of the normal dead skin cells that make up the outer layer of skin (stratum corneum).
 A thin layer of these cells is necessary as a normal barrier to the skin surface, but buildup of too many of these cells can lead to a dull dry look.
 Removing this layer is can freshen the look of the skin, giving a brighter and smoother complexion.